oh-pun-sauce/componento/README.md

 - Navbar
     - Simple Navbar
     - Navbar with scroll effect
-    - Navbar with dark mode
+    - Navbar with dark mode toggle

 ### Contribution
 - Fork this repo, add your components, and submit it as pull request.